sharkgurl/sharkgurl/README.md

 - 👋 Hi, I’m @sharkgurl
+-  My super powers are Data Analytics and Data Visualization!
-- 👀 I’m interested in Python, Machine Learning, and Data Analytics!
+- 👀 I’m interested in Python and Machine Learning!